ODSunday/HackBio-Internship-Stage-1/Stage 1/README.md

 ### INTRODUCTION
 South Africa faced a serious public health problem in early 2017 due to a foodborne infection traced to polony, a processed cold meats.
 To confirm the identity and resistance profile of the infectious organism, whole genome sequencing (WGS) analysis becomes highly indispensable.
 Hence, this current project analyses WGS data from 100 bacterial isolates collected during the 2017–2018 South African outbreak, to:
 - Confirm the identity of the organism;
-- Determine the antimicrobial resistance (AMR) profile of these pathogens.
+- Determine the organism's antimicrobial resistance (AMR) profile.
-- Detect the presence of any toxin accelerating the death rate.
+- Detect the presence of any toxin accelerating death rate.
-- Suggest possible antibiotics or treatment options for managing the cases.
+- Suggest possible antibiotics or treatment options for managing the infection.

 ### METHOD
 #### 1a.
 Downloading the datasets
 The script containing the datasets was provided at: `https://raw.githubusercontent.com/HackBio-Internship/2025_project_collection/refs/heads/main/SA_Polony_100_download.sh`.
-The script and the datasets were downloaded and saved properly using the following commands:
+The script (`SA_Polony_100_download.sh`) and the datasets were downloaded and saved properly using the following commands:
 ```bash
 wget https://raw.githubusercontent.com/HackBio-Internship/2025_project_collection/refs/heads/main/SA_Polony_100_download.sh   # Downloads the script provided.